fedor1113/fedor1113.github.io/README.md

 there are 3 major licenses that will be used if not otherwise noted: for all non-software content - CC0 1.0 Universal, for software (programs and code) - MIT license and for less than 20 lines of code - Fair license.
-All of the licenses are permissive and fairly basic - they allow distribution, commertial use etc. (read LICENSE file for more info).
+All of the licenses are permissive and fairly basic - they allow distribution, commercial use etc. (read LICENSE file for more info).